 The Standard edition of New Relic requires no commitments.
 You can cancel at any time.
 You are also free to commit to an annual funds pool as your usage increases, to take advantage of volume discounts on New Relic.
 This provides other benefits, such as monthly roll-overs which you can use to cover temporary usage spikes.

 The focus of this guide has been on how New Relic calculates your observability platform costs — the capabilities you pay for.
-This section covers how New Relic Editions package those capabilities into three levels.
+This section covers how New Relic Editions packages those capabilities into three levels.

 New Relic pricing tiers by Edition